-When I first started out on my own, recording and managing my finances was non-existent.
-If you’re not someone who’s good at keeping track of what you have in your accounts or what is even coming or going from those accounts, this may be the answer for you.
+When I first started on my own, recording and managing my finances was non-existent.
+If you’re not good at keeping track of what you have in your accounts or what is coming or going from those accounts, this may be the answer for you.

-Having a budget system in place and dedication to actually document that information is important.
-There is software, apps and even websites that will help you to tackle this.
-Here we’ve provided 10 spreadsheet templates that will help you to manage your finances, brought to you by our sponsor, NetSuite.
+Having a budget system in place and dedication to document that information is essential.
+There is software, apps and even websites that will help you tackle this.
+Here we’ve provided 10 spreadsheet templates to help you manage your finances, brought to you by our sponsor, NetSuite.

 Say goodbye to accounting software that slows you down

 Are you fed up with QuickBooks?
 You’re not alone.
 I hear from listeners all the time looking for a better way to get their accounting done.